-When confronted with a toxic substance on the job, many workers rely on the “Material Safety Data Sheet” (MSDS) to inform them of the substance’s hazards.
-However, many MSDSs have inaccurate or missing information, leaving workers uninformed and at risk.
+When confronted with a toxic substance on the job, many workers rely on the “Safety Data Sheet” (SDS) -- the new name for MSDS or Material Safety Data Sheets to inform them of the substance’s hazards.
+However, many SDSs have inaccurate or missing information, leaving workers uninformed and at risk.

-Background: What is an MSDS?
+Background: What is an SDS?

-The Occupational Safety and Health Administration’s Hazard Communication Standard requires chemical manufacturers and distributors to provide Material Safety Data Sheets (MSDS) for every hazardous chemical to users to “communicate information on these hazards.”
+The Occupational Safety and Health Administration’s Hazard Communication Standard requires chemical manufacturers and distributors to provide Safety Data Sheets (SDS) for every hazardous chemical to users to “communicate information on these hazards.”
 MSDSs include general information about the chemical, identification, hazards, composition, first-aid measures, firefighting measures, accidental release measures, handling and storage, permissible exposure limits and thresholds, personal protective equipment, physical and chemical properties, stability and reactivity, and toxicology information.

 MSDS often contain inaccurate or missing information.